31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Most mattresses on the market are full of chemicals that can pollute the air in your bedroom, and harm your body, according to the EWG (Environmental Working Group)'s Healthy Living Home Guide.

-It is estimated that 92% of synthetic mattresses are treated with chemical flame retardants.
-These can cause endocrine and thyroid disruption, immunotoxicity, reproductive toxicity, cancer, and adverse effects on fetal and child development, according to the NIEHS (National Institute of Environmental Health Sciences).
+Chemical flame retardants have been linked to endocrine and thyroid disruption, immunotoxicity, reproductive toxicity, cancer, and adverse effects on fetal and child development, according to the NIEHS.

 Durability Issues